-The following table provides the location and fair value amounts of derivative instruments that are reported in the Consolidated Balance Sheet as of December 31, 2022 and 2021:
+The following table provides the location and fair value amounts of derivative instruments that are reported in the Consolidated Balance Sheet as of December 31, 2022.
+The company did not have outstanding derivative instruments as of December 31, 2023.

 Total derivatives not designated as a hedge instrument